Middlesex Militia: Campaigning 1643–44

 Waller's reinforcements were a further London brigade under Maj-Gen Richard Browne of the LTBs.
 Too late for Cropredy Bridge, and already losing individuals and whole units to desertion, Browne went to capture Greenland House on the River Thames near Henley, using the county TBs, including Gerard's Middlesex regiment.
 He was then left in command at Abingdon with what remained of his London regiments, including the Westminster Liberty Regiment.
-Meanwhile Harington's brigade (including the Westminster Yellow Auxiliaries) had taken up the chant of 'Home, Home!', and was finally allowed home in August.Nagel, pp. 192–4, 197–203, 228–9.Wedgwood, p.
-331.
+Meanwhile Harington's brigade (including the Westminster Yellow Auxiliaries) had taken up the chant of 'Home, Home!', and was finally allowed home in August.

 When the Parliamentary leaders ordered a new concentration of forces to face the King's victorious army on its return from the west, London provided a fresh brigade under Harington including the Westminster Liberty Regiment, recently at Abingdon.
 On 26 October the combined Parliamentary forces confronted the Royalist army at the Second Battle of Newbury and attempted a converging attack, the Westminsters and other London regiments holding the Royalists in play.
-Nevertheless, the Parliamentarian combination misfired and the Royalists escaped the trap to reach Oxford.Nagel, pp. 208–18Rogers, pp. 163–73.
+Nevertheless, the Parliamentarian combination misfired and the Royalists escaped the trap to reach Oxford.
 In November 300 men of the Middlesex TB were sent to Windsor to put down a mutiny in the garrison.

 The failure of the existing Parliamentary armies in 1644 led to the formation of a single field army, known as the New Model Army, and the importance of the London and other TBs regiments waned.
 However, after the Battle of Naseby in 1645, the New Model Army advanced into the West Country, and the Middlesex TBs were ordered to a rendezvous at Romsey in June.
-They may have been involved in the final siege of Basing House, which surrendered in October.Wedgwood, pp. 466–7.
+They may have been involved in the final siege of Basing House, which surrendered in October.